-Ground control surveys, including monumentation and ground survey point (GSP) collection, were conducted to support the airborne acquisition.
-QSI in collaboration with Gaston Engineering and Surveying (Gaston) performed ground survey work for the Jefferson County LiDAR Project.
-Ground control data were used to geospatially correct the aircraft positional coordinate data, and nonvegetated and vegetated check points were collected to perform quality assurance checks on final LiDAR data (Figure 2).
-Please see Appendix B for survey methods and certification provided by Gaston Engineering and Surveying.
+Ground control surveys, including monumentation and ground survey point (GSP) collection, were conducted by QSI to support the airborne acquisition.
+Ground control data were used to geospatially correct the aircraft positional coordinate data, and nonvegetated and vegetated check points were collected to perform quality assurance checks on final LiDAR data.